-The harbor of Wellfleet Bay, some 4 miles long and nearly 2 miles wide, contains approximately 2,500 acres of quahauging ground.
-The greater part of this territory is under water, ranging from a few feet in depth to upwards of 5 fathoms at low tide.
-Particularly in the the young from other small mollusks of similar shape.
+The form of the young quahaug from the time of set is practically that of the adult.
+The only important difference is found in the prominent raised ridges, which readily enable the observer to distinguish the young from other small mollusks of similar shape.
 On a 1-millimeter quahaug as many as 12 of these ridges could be counted (Fig. 28).
 As the quahaug grows these ridges appear at regular periods, evidently intervals of time rather than growth, and, as the animal grows older, gradually disappear.

 Growth of Old and Young. - As can be seen from Table 2, the actual increase in length as well as the relative increase in volume constantly diminishes as the quahaug increases in size.
 In other words, the older and larger a quahaug becomes the more slowly it grows.
-By placing a series of quahaugs from 1 to 95 millimeters in boxes suspended from the raft under similar conditions as regards sand, depth and current, sufficient data were obtained to plot a curve of the year's growth and formulate a table for each sized quahaug from 1 to 100 millimeters.
-It was found from this experiment that a 14-millimeter quahaug evidenced the greatest gain in length, and that above this size the yearly growth for the larger quahaugs steadily diminished with advancing age.
-When a 14-millimeter quahaug showed a yearly gain of 27.7 millimeters, a 20-millimeter would give 25.2 millimeters; a 30millimeter, 20.8 millimeters; a 40-millimeter, 17 millimeters; a 50-millimeter, 13.9 millimeters; a 60-millimeter, 11 millimeters; a 70-millimeter.
-8.1 millimeters; an 80-millimeter, 5.1 millimeters; a 90-millimeter, 2.5 millimeters; a 100-millimeter, .6 millimeters.
+By placing a series of quahaugs from 1 to 95 millimeters in boxes suspended from the raft under similar conditions as regards sand, depth and current, sufficient data were obtained to plot a curve of the year's growth and formulate a table for each sized quahaug from 1 to 100 It was found from this experiment that a 14-millimeter millimeters. quahaug evidenced the greatest gain in length, and that above this size the yearly growth for the larger quahaugs steadily diminished with advancing age.
+When a 14-millimeter quahaug showed a yearly gain of 27.7 millimeters, a 20-millimeter would give 25.2 millimeters; a 30millimeter, 20.8 millimeters; a 40-millimeter, 17 millimeters; a 50-millimeter, 13.9 millimeters; a 60-millimeter, 11 millimeters; a 70-millimeter, 8.1 millimeters; an 80-millimeter, 5.1 millimeters; a 90-millimeter, 2.5 millimeters; a 100-millimeter, .6 millimeters.
 After the quahaug reaches a certain age or size the gain in thickness of the shell surpasses that of increasing length and width, with the result that the old quahaug becomes what is known by the fishermen as a blunt.